sharetribe/ftw-daily/docs/extend-listing.md

 };
 ```

-The `tabCompleted` function keeps track of which data the user has already provided in order to
+The `tabCompleted` function keeps track of which data the user has already provided in order to tell
-tell which tabs are completed.
-We will be using listing's _public data_ property (see the [extended
+which tabs are completed.
+As we will be storing the capacity information in the listing's _public
-data](./extended-data.md) documentation for more info on different extended data types) for storing
+data_ property (see the [extended data](./extended-data.md) documentation for more info on different
-the capacity data so based on that information we can add a check for capacity in `tabCompleted`:
+extended data types) we shall look into that property when when resolving whether the capacity tab
+has alerady been completed or not:

 ```js
 /**